 Go to top

 The management questions for the NGB were finalized in February 2012 in the NGB Task 1 Final Memorandum.
-Initially 78 questions, organized in 6 categories, were formulated to guide the REA.
+Initially 78 questions, were formulated to guide the REA.
 They seek information related to:

-- Change agents, including, but not limited to: climate change, development, fire, recreation, ground and surface water uses, renewable and non-renewable energy, atmospheric deposition and grazing.
+- Change Agents including, but not limited to: climate change, development, fire, recreation, ground and surface water uses, renewable and non-renewable energy, atmospheric deposition and grazing.

 Go to top

 Conservation elements are resources of conservation concern within an ecoregion.
-This REA will assess the current status and forecast the future condition of the conservation elements identified by the assessment management team.
+This REA assessed the current status and forecast the future condition of the conservation elements identified by the assessment management team.
 A full list of the conservation elements and a description of how they were selected is included in section 3.2 of the NGB REA Final Report .

 Go to top

 Change agents are disturbances on the landscape that can influence ecosystem health and the future status of conservation elements.
 They can have natural causes, such as wildfire; human causes, such as energy development; or result from the interaction of both, such as climate change.
 A key purpose of this REA is to understand the influences of significant, widespread change agents on the natural resources (represented by the conservation elements discussed above) of the NGB Ecoregion.

-This REA will examine the potential effects of the following change agents.
+This REA exthe potential effects of the following change agents.
 A more complete discussion of change agents is presented in the Task 1 Final Memorandum.